Nov 21, 2024

 Wrongful Death Lawsuit against Tyson includes Allegations Plant Managers took Bets for Cash Payout on How Many Workers Would Get Virus

-Workers at a meat processing plant Photo Source: Tyson Foods
+Workers processing meat in a facility, wearing protective gear.
+Photo Source: Tyson Foods

 A lawsuit has been filed by the son of a Tyson employee, Isidro Fernandez, who succumbed to Covid-19 and died of the illness.
 Fernandez worked at the Tyson’s Waterloo, Iowa facility and died on April 26.
 Fernandez’ son alleges in his lawsuit that Tyson allowed “dangerous and unhygienic conditions and a failure to protect workers from the outbreak.”